Seledriac/TensorFlow-2.x-YOLOv3-visual-calculator/README.md

-# Visual calculator detecting basic arithmetic drew with Paint
+# Visual calculator detecting basic handwritten arithmetic operations drew with Paint

 This repository contains a "calculator_dataset" of numbers and "+", "-", "x", "(divide_sign)" operators drew with a thin "Paint" style pen
 Use it in a similar way than the "mnist" implementation :